 Travelling on a Budget

-Canadians love to travel.
+Canadians love to vacation, especially when it’s budget travel that can save them money.
 Living in the second-largest country in the world, we have a wealth of domestic travel destinations from the Rocky Mountains to Niagara Falls to the Bay of Fundy.
-And we love to travel abroad too – 60 per cent of Canadians own a passport, compared to just 30 per cent of Americans.
+And we love to travel abroad too.
+60 per cent of Canadians own a passport, compared to just 30 per cent of Americans.
 Speaking of our neighbours to the south, travel to the USA has hit record highs over the past few years.

 But travel doesn’t have to break the bank.
-Consolidated Credit has put together the following tips to help you travel on a budget:
+Find the cheapest options with Consolidated Credit’stips to help you travel on a budget:

 Executing the perfect budget travel plan can be divided into two parts, and the first part involves all of the planning and preparation that goes into a travel plan.
 Putting time and effort into your pre-vacation planning will see huge pay-offs once you arrive at your destination.